crustio/crust-wiki/docs/guarantor-guidance.md

 sidebar_label: Guarantor Guidance
 ---

+For the introduction of the role of the guarantor, please refer to [guarantor](guarantor.md).
+This article mainly introduces how the guarantor can participate in GPoS and get rewards.

 ## Bond Accounts
 Makesure you have finished [account setup steps](new-bond.md), and bonded your stash and controller account.